 Not all side effects for Hylorel may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to guanadrel: oral tablet

-Along with its needed effects, some unwanted effects may be caused by guanadrel (the active ingredient contained in Hylorel).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by guanadrel (the active ingredient contained in Hylorel).
+In the event that any of these side effects do occur, they may require medical attention.

-Get emergency help immediately if any of the following symptoms of overdose occur while taking guanadrel:Rare
+If any of the following symptoms of overdose occur while taking guanadrel, get emergency help immediately:Rare

 - Blurred vision